 First, you can contact your local criminal court.
 In New York City, you can learn more about arrest warrants by calling the Criminal Court’s information line or visiting the arrest office.
 If you opt to go in person, please bring accepted identification.
 Offices are normally open Monday through Friday, 9 a.m. to 5 p.m.

-You can also check your status by checking law enforcement websites.
+You can also check your status by searching on law enforcement websites.
 For example, Erie, Broom, and Washington Counties all have active warrant lists on their websites.
 These websites permit you to search for warrants by name.
-You may also be able to leave your contact information to request additional information.
+You may also leave your contact information to request additional information.

 The New York State Division of Criminal Justice Services (DCJS) provides an avenue for requesting your criminal history record.
 This includes submitting fingerprints and a financial charge.
 The record will show if there are any outstanding warrants or other criminal history information associated with your identity.